Why Casinos are the Wrong Bet for the Catskills

 “Addictions produce crime.
 If you have a large group of people who are addicted to drugs, you’ll have more crime.
 If you have a large group of people who are addicted to gambling, you’ll have more crime.
 People get into impossible situations when they get addicted to something like that.
 And some people will opt for crime, some will opt for bankruptcy, some may commit suicide.”

-What is the Alternative to Grow Our Economy?
+What Can We Do to Grow Our Economy?